DIY floating stairs

 So the treads will be something like 300 x 80 in section.
 As for length just bear in mind that stairs over a metre wide must have hand rails on both sides.
 I think 85cm looks about right.

 Length of box beams L. To make life easy you could set the top of the box beam level with the top of the top tread, so; The base of our triangle is (no of treads -1) x G / R and then just use Pythagoras to get the longest length of box…. or, frankly, just draw it and see what you get.
+The drawing will reveal what angle to cut on the ends of the box beams too.

 Make a note of all your numbers then make a drawing of the side elevation to scale.
 Sketchup is perfect for this and is free and easy to use.
 Note the intersection of the top of the angle iron, the beam and the back of the tread.
 N.B.
 Sketchup can repeat copies easily so draw and colour just one tread then copy it upwards by the rise and then across by multiples of the going.
-You’ll need a jig to position the angle supports easily – draw this too to see how it will work.

 If you make these stairs I’d be very glad to hear about it and to put your photo with this article.